TeseoLou/codoku/README.md

   - Empty cells are tagged `.editable` and made interactive via `enableCellSelection()`
 - Each puzzle has a matching solution stored in `currentSolution` for live validation
 - Failover handling: displays error in the console if the API fails
+- A fallback message or retry logic is included if the API returns an error, ensuring a smooth UX.

 ### **5.2.3 Grid Interaction System**
 This feature creates a live sudoku board where players are able to input numbers using mouse, touchscreen or keyboard.
 This feature specifically enables cell selection and number-only user inputs for interactive puzzle solving.
 Users can engage with this feature with a mouse to hover over editable cells, clicking on one to select it and then entering numbers via keyboard or tapping on number buttons in the numbers container.
 Users can clear entries with the 'Delete' or 'Backspace' keyboard button or ⌫ button.